chargehound/chargehound-java/README.md

  1. Update the CHANGELOG to describe what features have been added.
  2. Bump the version number in `gradle.properties`.
  3. Bump the version number in the `Chargehound` class in `Chargehound.java`.
+ 4. Bump the version number in this README.

  // TODO: the rest of the steps